-The early surveillance footage showed a man in a tank top and shorts carrying a bicycle up the store’s escalator to the second floor, where he wandered around, seemingly disoriented, clutching a cable-style bike lock.
+The early surveillance footage showed a man carrying a bicycle up the store’s escalator to the second floor, where he wandered around, seemingly disoriented, clutching a cable-style bike lock.
 At times he stood motionless, staring into the distance.

 The footage later showed the man on the down escalator attacking a woman, who managed to escape his grip and run out of the store.

 The man then left the store for a minute and a half, police said.
 After he returned, according to the video, he repeatedly beat a woman with a bike lock while she cowered on the floor.
 As she tried to escape, he dragged her through the aisle toward the dressing rooms.